 Many people, including restaurant owners who host patrons in outdoor areas, use wine bottle coolers to keep wine chilled.
 These containers typically have a cylindrical shape that might remind you of a flower vase.
 They are just big enough to hold one bottle of wine.
-But instead of glass or ceramics, they’re made from stainless steel or plastics because these materials are better for temperature regulation.
+But instead of glass or ceramics, they are made from stainless steel or plastics because these materials are better for temperature regulation.
 Commonly, manufacturers use two or three layers to protect the bottle inside from the heat outside.

 It is important to mention that wine bottle coolers only work for pre-chilled bottles.
 So their purpose is to keep wine bottles chilled but not to cool them down.
 Thus, you must put your wine into the refrigerator before putting it in the bottle chiller.

 Wine bottle chillers are great for keeping your wine cool for a limited amount of time.
 But if the temperatures are very high and you need some time to finish the bottle, it might get too warm anyways.
 In this case, another wine tool is a better solution: an ice bucket.

 Like bottle chillers, ice buckets are made from stainless steel or plastics, giving them good insulation capabilities.
 They have a significantly bigger volume than bottle chillers, though.
 This additional space allows you to add ice cubes that help keep the bottle cool longer.
 In some cases, the bucket is so big that multiple wine bottles fit in.
 Consequently, these big buckets often go by other names, such as wine tubs.
-No matter the size, ice buckets won’t make your wine freeze, so they are safe to use even for extended time periods.
+No matter the size, ice buckets will not freeze your wine, so they are safe to use even for extended periods.

 Another wine tool that helps keep your wine chilled is a so-called wine gem.
 Wine gems are little cubes with a size of around one inch.
 As stainless steel has the great ability to preserve temperature, it’s the favorite material of most wine gem producers.